 Cut 8 pieces the length of the shutter.
-To figure the pieces that fit between lay two strips together flush with the edge of the shutter and then measure from the opposite edge of the shutter to the edge of the strip.
+To figure out the pieces that fit between, lay two strips together flush with the edge of the shutter.
+Then measure from the opposite edge of the shutter to the edge of the strip.
 Cut 8 pieces at this length.

-Spread glue on the back of each strip and place on the shutter even with the edge, you can nail them as you go.
-When you have all of the shutters done, stack them face down on a flat surface and place weight on top of the stack and allow to dry.
+Spread glue on the back of each strip and place on the shutter even with the edge.
+Nail them as you go.
+When you have all of the shutters done, stack them face down on a flat surface, and place weight on top of the stack and allow to dry.

 Sand and paint the shutters.

 Attach one of the shutters to the window making sure to keep the gap at the bottom.
-Hold the other shutter in position to determine the attachment point to the window which may not be the same as the other side if your window is not perfectly square.
+Hold the other shutter in position to determine the attachment point to the window.
+It may not be the same as the other side if your window is not perfectly square.
 Attach shutter to window.